Exterior view of Oskar Schindler's Factory in Krakow, Poland.

 Additional information

-• Please arrive at the meeting point at least 15 minutes before your scheduled start time; latecomers may be denied entry and no refunds will be issued.
+• Aim to arrive at the meeting point 15 minutes before your scheduled time; late arrivals may not be admitted, and refunds are unavailable.

-• Lockers or a deposit area may be available onsite for your belongings.
+• Onsite lockers or deposit areas might be available for your belongings.

-• The salt mine, located about 14km from Krakow city centre, involves descending and ascending approximately 800 steps.
+Nestled about 14km from Krakow city centre, the salt mine requires descending and ascending roughly 800 steps.

 Visitors viewing historical exhibits at Oskar Schindler's Factory in Krakow, Poland.